react-navigation/react-navigation.github.io/versioned_docs/version-5.x/material-bottom-tab-navigator.md

 #### `barStyle`

 Style for the bottom navigation bar.
-You can set a bottom padding here if you have a translucent navigation bar on Android: `barStyle={{ paddingBottom: 48 }}`.

-Example:
+You can pass custom background color here:

 <samp id="material-bottom-tab-styled" />